coding-glith/leetcode/array/search_in_rotated_sorted_array.md

 > Write a function to determine if a given target is in the array.

-Duplicates won't affect the run-time complexity.
-For this solution using binary search, it's O(nlogn).
+Yes, it would affect the time complexity.
+Above has O(logn) to find out the pivot, but below only has O(n) solution.

 ```Python
 class Solution(object):